Equal opportunities

 What the Faculty does

-The remit of the Faculty’s Gender Equality and Equal Opportunities Committee (GEEO) is to achieve the objectives described above by: implementing the University’s and the Faculty’s governing documents regarding gender equality and equal treatment; to spread knowledge about gender equality and equal treatment; to provide information about the work being done by the Faculty; to propose and initiate various measures; and to coordinate the following up of results.
+The remit of the Local Health and Safety Committee is to achieve the objectives described above by: implementing the University’s and the Faculty’s governing documents regarding gender equality and equal treatment; to spread knowledge about gender equality and equal treatment; to provide information about the work being done by the Faculty; to propose and initiate various measures; and to coordinate the following up of results.

-- Each year the GEEO produces gender equality statistics for the Faculty of Medicine in order to enable reflection, produce suitable active measures and have verified supporting information in discussions.
+The yearly gender equality statistics for the Faculty of Medicine enable reflection, the production of suitable active measures and contribute with supporting information in discussions.

 Contact